-- 66. Section 70(2) of the Town and Country Planning Act 1990 ("TCPA 1990") provides that the decision-maker shall have regard to the provisions of the development plan, so far as material to the application.
+Section 70(2) of the Town and Country Planning Act 1990 ("TCPA 1990") provides that the decision-maker shall have regard to the provisions of the development plan, so far as material to the application.
 Section 38(6) of the Planning and Compulsory Purchase Act 2004 (as amended) requires that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise.
 The Hart Local Plan (Strategy & Sites) 2032 is a recently adopted and up to date development plan document.
-In determining an application, the decision maker must also have due regard to the NPPF, in particular paragraph 11 (ii). - 67.
+In determining an application, the decision maker must also have due regard to the NPPF, in particular paragraph 11 (ii).

 The proposal would not represent a justified form of development appropriate to the countryside.
-The proposed use of the site has not been demonstrated to be necessary to support a rural business or agricultural diversification.
+The proposed use of the site has not been adequately demonstrated to be necessary to support a rural business or agricultural diversification.
 The proposal would also be in an unsustainable location and customers would likely be reliant on the private vehicle to visit the facility.
-This harm weighs heavily against approving the development. - 68.
+This harm weighs heavily against approving the development.

 The development could provide some benefits to the climate in terms of reducing CO2 emissions compared to the farming use, although detailed information has not been provided to evidence this stated benefit.
-It is therefore attributed little weight. - 69.
-The proposal would have social and health benefits in terms of providing a private commercial facility for people to walk, exercise and train their dogs safely; however, there is no evidence to suggest these benefits could not be achieved in existing locations in the district, within a defined settlement boundary or at more sustainable sites.
-A limited amount of weight is therefore attached to these elements of the scheme. - 70.
+It is therefore attributed little weight.

+The proposal would have social and health benefits in terms of providing a private commercial facility for people to exercise their dogs safely; however, there is no evidence to suggest these benefits could not be achieved in existing locations in the district, within a defined settlement boundary or at more sustainable sites.
+A limited amount of weight is therefore attached to these elements of the scheme.

 The development could result in a form of agricultural diversification; however, limited information has been submitted.
-This benefit could be a form of public benefit, however, due to lack of information, it is attributed limited weight. - 71.
+Whilst the applicant has provided some figures regarding the profit and loss associated with the arable farm, and mentions diversification in other areas of the farm, it is not clear how, overall, this contributes to the agricultural business and its long term sustainability.
+This benefit could be a form of public benefit, however, due to the limited information provided it is attributed limited weight.

 A benefit might also result to the economy resulting from creation of a new commercial use.
-Due to the limited information provided, again, this is attributed limited weight in the balance. - 72.
+Due to the limited information provided, again, this is attributed limited weight in the balance.

 Overall, the proposal will result in harm to the intrinsic character and beauty of the countryside and the unsustainable nature of the proposal and site would outweigh the limited benefits identified above.
-Whilst personal benefits may result to the applicant and potentially to the users of the facility, these would also be limited in scope and weight. - 73.
+Whilst personal benefits may result to the applicant and potentially to the users of the facility, these would also be limited in scope and weight.

 On balance, the development conflicts with the adopted Development Plan and should be refused.

-RECOMMENDATION - Refuse REASONS FOR REFUSAL
+RECOMMENDATION - Refuse

+REASONS FOR REFUSAL